parthsharma1410/form/README.md

 # React responsive form
 website link: https://loving-knuth-b94cb0.netlify.app/

-A responsive frontend for a form, designed like the IOS theme, using Reactjs.
+A responsive frontend for a form, designed like the IOS theme, using mobiscroll and Reactjs.

 ## Getting Started with Create React App